United States : Safety by City

 SCAMS RISK : LOW

 There aren't many scams in Riverside.
-Still, be wary of people trying to distract you in order to steal from you and of people overcharging you for various services.
+Still, be wary of people trying to distract you to steal from you and of people overcharging you for various services.
 We advise you to be extremely careful when handling money and around ATMs.

 WOMEN TRAVELERS RISK : LOW